About me

 The Maori Language Commission has translated occupational therapy as: whakaora ngangahau.
 “Whakaora means to restore to health and ngangahau is an adjective meaning – active, spirited, zealous… conveying the idea of reawakening, or restoring to health one’s activeness, spiritedness and zeal (Occupational Therapy New Zealand, OTNZ, n.d).
 Occupational Therapy is all about supporting people to participate in meaningful activity and working with them to identify strengths and overcome any barriers to engagement.

-My approach is based on a combination of lived experience managing my own mental health conditions, other neurodivergence and chronic illnesses, as well as my background as an Occupational Therapist/Whakaora Ngangahau.
-For me, occupational therapy is all about enhancing wellbeing by supporting people to incorporate meaningful activity (occupations) into their lives and be able to participate in the things they want and need to do, building on their strengths and finding ways to reduce any barriers by developing the individual's skills, modifying the occupation or adapting the environment.
+My approach is based on a combination of lived experience supporting and managing my own neurodivergence and chronic illnesses, as well as my background as an Occupational Therapist/Whakaora Ngangahau.
+For me, occupational therapy is all about enhancing wellbeing by supporting people to incorporate meaningful activity (occupations) into their lives and being able to participate in the things they want and need to do, building on their strengths and finding ways to reduce any barriers by developing the individual's skills, modifying the occupation or adapting the environment.
 We will do this by collaboratively setting and working towards goals that align with your values, interests and beliefs, remembering that it's not always about doing, sometimes it is also about being, slowing down and finding rest and restoration.
+This is especially true when supporting supervisees; as health professionals we cannot pour from an empty cup and often need to adapt the environment and what we do, to be able to continue doing the things we love.